vividos/RemotePhotoTool/LuaScripting.md

 The onFinishedTransfer is a callback function that is called when an image has been transferred completely.
 The callback function receives a copy of the release settings that were used to take the image.
 The output filename then contains the actual absolute filename.
+The callback function should look as
+follows:

+    callbackFunction = function(self, releaseSettings) { ... }

 The outputFilename is the next desired filename that is used when images should be transferred to host.
 The path is always relative to the currently